-5. Overtime
+6. Overtime

 It is the policy of Mendocino County to avoid the necessity for overtime whenever possible.
-Overtime for the non-exempt employee is divided into statutory overtime and non-statutory overtime.
 When overtime work is necessary to provide County service, such overtime shall be compensated as provided below.

 No employee shall work overtime unless authorized by the employee's designated supervisor.